 That’s exactly how you want to soothe the HR manager.

-With a work history section that intrigues them.
+work history section that intrigues them.

 Look at these child care worker resume examples: